 In reviewing the Board's effectiveness as a whole, the Nominating Committee shall take into account feedback from Board members as well as the Director's individual skills and experience.
-The Nominating Committee will also consider the guidelines set out in the Code 2012 for the evaluation and assessment of the performance of the Board as a whole in achieving strategic objectives.
+The Nominating Committee will also consider the guidelines set out in the Code for the evaluation and assessment of the performance of the Board as a whole in achieving strategic objectives.
 The Nominating Committee is of the view that although some of the Directors have multiple board representations, these Directors are able and have been adequately carrying out their duties as Directors of the Company.

-The Nominating Committee, having reviewed the overall performance of the Board and the respective committees in terms of its roles and responsibilities and the conduct of its affairs as a whole, and the individual Director's performance, is of the view that the performance of the Board, the respective committees and each individual Director has been satisfactory.
-While the NC is aware that Mr. Ho was unable to attend the Board and Committee meetings in person, he is constantly updated via telephone or personally on the ongoing developments via a translator, proxy or a member of the Board.
-He has provided advice and stewardship in his capacity as a non-executive director via remote access.
+The Nominating Committee, having reviewed the overall performance of the Board and the respective committees in terms of its roles and responsibilities and the conduct of its affairs as a whole, and each individual Director's performance, is of the view that the performance of the Board, the respective committees and each individual Director has been satisfactory.